Global Load Balancing using NSX ALB in VMC

 Configure GSLB Sites

-NSX Advanced Load Balancer differentiates datacenters by categorizing them into sites.
+NSX Advanced Load Balancer differentiates data centers by categorizing them into sites.
 GSLB sites fall into two broad categories:

 • Avi Sites: An Avi site refers to the environment that is running NSX ALB Controllers and Service Engines.